bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 Then, if link is configured on server, running "one" tests will get variables from "project_one" and variables (say "url") from "project_two".
 The latter will be prefixed by "project_two.", so accessible with `param("project_two.url")`.\
 If and only if a variable from "project_two" does not have the same name as variable from "project_one", then, it will **ALSO** be available without prefix `param("url")`\

+Since the 4.2.0, the seleniumRobot server can take a file as a variable value.
+In order to get these files, during the tests, use the following functions :
+- `paramFile(<key>)` get the file by its variable's full name
+- `paramFile(<Pattern.compile(<key_pattern>))` get the file by searching a pattern in its variable's name (see param(Pattern.compile(<key_pattern>)) above)

+These functions download the file in the Dataset_folder/<test_environment> with the same filename it has on the seleniumRobot server.
+It then returns a File Object to interract with directly.

 #### Use variable server to hold variables during some days ####

 The use case is: